Fredericton Motorsports Club

 wear tight fitting, closed-toe sneakers.
 Sandals, even sport sandals, should not be worn.

 all participants must serve as track marshals when they are not driving their vehicle in competitive runs.

 remove all loose items from vehicle, both in the trunk and in the car to avoid items moving around during your runs

 if you bring friends along, ensure they sign the insurance waiver. ride-alongs are permitted during the morning and afternoon (timed, competitive) events.
-Keep in mind, though, the extra person in the car can affect your times!

 top off oil and consider bumping tire pressures a bit.
 Suggest at last a half tank of gas, though the nearest station is only about 10 minutes away.

 fly repellent & sun block are a good thing to bring along